Optimization of Structural Flood Mitigation Strategies: Conclusion

 \section{Conclusion}

+This study addressed the difficult problem of designing structural flood risk management strategies for use within the risk assessment process.
+To this end, an optimization-based decision support approach was proposed for designing mitigation strategies.
+A number of numerical methodologies were developed that generally function through modifying the bed slope and bed shear stress source terms of the 2D shallow water equations.
+However, the methodologies are sufficiently general to modify other source terms (e.g., adjustment of soil properties that affect $\mathbf{S}_{R}$ via infiltration) or even supplant the shallow water equations with a different physical model.

-In this study, we addressed the difficult problem of designing flood mitigation strategies.
-To this end, the Optimal Flood Mitigation Problem (OFMP) was first introduced.
+To formalize the mitigation task, the Optimal Flood Mitigation Problem (OFMP) was introduced.
 To solve practical problems of this type, a time-limited search-based optimization algorithm was developed.
 Within this algorithm, three approaches to generate solutions were explored: a direct approach using only derivative-free optimization, an augmented approach using pathlines to restrict the search space, and a sequential optimization approach.
-The latter two were largely successful, depending on the number of mitigation structures defined in the OFMP.
+The latter two were largely successful, depending on the number of mitigation measures defined in the OFMP.
 Overall, the non-sequential and sequential pathline-based differential evolution approaches provided average improvements of $59\%$ and $65\%$ over their direct counterpart, respectively.

-Future work seeks to generalize these approaches by benchmarking performance on a greater number of real-world flood scenarios.
-It also seeks to address the inherent uncertainty in flood scenario parameterizations (e.g., topographic elevation, dam breach parameterization, bed friction).
-In a practical setting, solutions to the OFMP should be robust with respect to the uncertainty in these parameters.
-To this end, a stochastic or robust optimization approach will be developed to ensure practical solution quality from a planning perspective.

-The approach will also be extended to solve OFMPs for flood scenarios that require modeling at finer spatial resolutions.
-To accomplish this, a multi-resolution optimization approach will be developed, where the spatial resolution of a flood scenario is iteratively refined as optimization progresses.
-This work will be valuable for realistic scenarios, where fine resolution details are sometimes necessary to accurately predict flooding behavior.
+Results illustrate the first meaningful solutions to large-scale optimization problems of this type.